SDXorg/pysd/docs/advanced_usage.rst

 Advanced Usage
 ==============

 The power of PySD, and its motivation for existence, is its ability to tie in to other models and analysis packages in the Python environment.
-In this section we’ll discuss how those connections happen.
+In this section we'll discuss how those connections happen.

 Replacing model components with more complex objects